The Cape Cod House

 Compact and simple, the Cape Cod house is the perfect starter home.

 The word snug comes to mind when I think of the Cape Cod House.
 These are efficient and economical houses, putting the one-story Basic House back in business.
 The main living spaces are on the first floor, laid out in most instances around a center entrance.
 Most Capes are symmetrical, with two windows on either side of the front door.
 Upstairs there may be dormers to add light to rooms built in what is essentially converted attic space.

-There are a variety of Cape-style house plans available, like this one below from ePlans.
+There are a variety of Cape-style house plans available from providers such as ePlans.